Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial10.md

   - Parameters greater than nine requires the value of the parameter to be placed within braces (for example: **${10}**,**${11}**,**${12}**, etc.)
   - You can use built-in **variables** (such as **NR** or "record number" representing line number) eg. **{print NR,$0}** (will print record number, then entire record).

-## Investigation 1: Using The sed Utility
+## Investigation 1: Using the sed Utility

 **ATTENTION: This online tutorial will be required to be completed by Friday in week 11 by midnight to obtain a grade of 2% towards this course**